 What is a good quality in a Bamboo rug?

 A knotted bamboo silk rug price depends upon the rug’s quality.
-A hand-knotted bamboo silk rug comes in both low quality and high quality.
-To measure a hand-knotted bamboo rug’s quality count the Knots Per Square Inch(KPSI) of the rug.
+A hand-knotted bamboo silk rug comes in both – low and high quality.
+To measure a hand-knotted bamboo rug’s quality count the Knots Per Square Inch(KPSI) of the carpet/rug.

-Low quality is one that has less than 50 KPSI, hence they cost less than the average quality of 81 KPSI.
+Low quality has less than 50 KPSI; hence they cost less than the average rug quality of 81 KPSI.

-In a high-quality bamboo silk rug, you will find more than 100 KPSI.
+On the high-quality side of the bamboo silk rug, you will find more than 100 KPSI.
 A 200 KPSI quality rug is far more expensive than a 75 KPSI rug.

 Bamboo Silk Rugs Durability

-The durability of these rugs is great if taken good care.
-Try to avoid it from placing outdoors as the fiber does not react well with direct sunlight and wet climate.
-They are ideal for living room, bedroom decor and places with an average foot-traffic.
+So, are bamboo silk rugs durable?
+Well, the durability of these rugs is excellent if taken with good care.
+Try to avoid placing silk outdoors as the fiber does not react well with direct sunlight and a wet climate.
+They are ideal for living room, bedroom decor, and places with average foot traffic.

-Periodical proper vacuum and wash can prolong the life of bamboo silk and hold them look new and fresh.
+Periodical proper vacuum and wash can prolong bamboo silk’s life and hold it look new and fresh.

-Shedding & Sprouting Issues With Bamboo Silk Rugs
+Shedding & Sprouting Issues With Bamboo Silk Carpet

-Although bamboo area rugs are durable yet you can notice some shedding in the rug.
-Well, this still is not an issue to panic as this happens with every natural fiber made rug.
-How much the rug fiber will shed depends on the quality of the rug and the foot traffic it receives.
+Although bamboo area rugs are durable yet you can notice some shedding in the area rug.
+However, this still is not an issue to panic about as this happens with every natural fiber made rug.
+The rug fiber will shed depending on the rug’s quality and the foot traffic it receives.

 The shedding of your high-quality bamboo rug will gradually lessen and stop within 2-3 weeks.

 Sprouting in a rug generally refers to the popping out of the rug’s fabric in them.
-This is a normal issue you will face with every new-made handmade rug.
-In case you find a fabric flying out of the rest NEVER PULL OUT IT.
+Sprouting is a common issue that you will face with every new-made handmade carpet.
+In case you find any material flying out of the rest, NEVER pull it out.
 Instead, clip the yarn using a pair of scissors.

-Never use a beater bar on wool and bamboo silk rugs.
-Doing so damages and weakens the fiber of the rug.
+Note: Never use a beater bar on wool and bamboo silk area rugs.
+Doing so can damage and weaken the fiber of the carpet.

 Difference Between Bamboo Silk And Viscose

-Both fibers come from the phloem part of the tree.
-Yet both are not all the same.
-Bamboo silk is extracted from adult bamboo grass(tree) cellulose.
-Viscose fiber is not all that natural fiber as its wood pulp it is chemically processed.
+Both the materials come from the phloem part of the tree.
+Yet, both are not all the same.
+Bamboo silk is natural as it is an extract from adult bamboo grass(tree) cellulose.
+Viscose, on the other hand, is not all that natural fiber as it is wood pulp and is chemically processed.

 Viscose area rugs are the softest of all carpets and rugs.
-They are softer than the art silk.
-Learn more about viscose area rugs.
+They are softer, smoother, and silkier than bamboo.

 Bamboo Silk Vs Silk

-Bamboo silk is a great alternative to real silk as they are much cheaper.
+Bamboo silk is an excellent alternative to real silk as they are much cheaper.

-Bamboo silk is from plants and is easily available in any quantity.
-Rugs made of bamboo silk are much cheaper than real silk.
-They’re placed anywhere in the house but are not suitable for outdoors.
+Bamboo silk is from plants and is readily available in any quantity.
+Bamboo silk in rugs is much cheaper than real silk; they’re suitable for anywhere in the house but are not ideal for the outdoors.

-Pure silk is got from cocoon’s larva.
-The only way to do so is by collecting and killing several silkworms in hot water.
-It takes a lot of time and a hard workforce to process them.
-Silk is imported from China.
-They are the most expensive fiber for rugs.
+Pure silk is from a cocoon’s larva.
+Collecting silk undergoes a process that includes killing several silkworms in hot water.
+It takes plenty of time and a workforce to process them.
+Silk is imported from China and is the costliest fiber for making rugs.
 Since silk rugs are delicate, they are suitable for low foot traffic areas.
-As they are costly, they are mostly used in the most important space in the house or used for wall hangings.
+Since they are expensive, they are mostly used in the house’s virtual space or used for wall hangings.

 Combination Of Bamboo Silk Rugs And Wool